Freedom comes at a high price

 We thought this great nation was immune to acts of terror, but we were wrong.
 There are those in this world who want to snatch away our unalienable rights, perhaps for the simple reason that the leaders of their political or religious causes failed to build their foundations upon the same strong words found in our Declaration of Independence.

-As we gather on Wednesday of this week to watch a patriotic parade, listen to a flag-waving speech, take in an eye-pleasing display of fireworks or to just sit back and relax during a day away from the office, please take just a moment or two to remember those, past and present, whose lives were sacrificed in order for us to enjoy the freedoms granted us by our forefathers 242 years ago.
-Let’s also pause and say a prayer for our brave men and women now in harm’s way while fighting against global terrorism in a far-away land.
+As we gather this coming weekend to watch a patriotic parade, listen to a flag-waving speech, take in an eye-pleasing display of fireworks, or to just sit back and relax during a day away from the office, please take just a moment or two to remember those whose lives were sacrificed in order for us to enjoy the freedoms granted us by our forefathers 245 years ago.
+Let’s also pause and say a prayer for our brave men and women currently in uniform….those standing watch over our “ramparts” of today.

 We all need to hope and pray those freedoms now protected by our service men and women will never again be taken for granted because they are afforded to us at an extremely steep price.